 - Click Device Settings > Port Configuration and then click on the active target. - 2.
 Associate the active target to the disconnected power port.
 This will break the disconnected target's power association. - 3.
 Finally, associate the active target to the correct power port.

 Configuring Blade Chassis

-In addition to standard servers and power strips, the Dominion KX II offers you the ability to control blade chassis that are plugged into a Dominion KX II port.
-Up to eight blade chassis can be managed through the Dominion KX II at a given time.
+In addition to standard servers and rack PDUs (power strips), you can control blade chassis that are plugged into the KX II device port.
+Up to eight blade chassis can be managed at a given time.